Zygo/bees/docs/event-counters.md

 The `crawl` event group consists of operations related to scanning btrfs trees to find new extent refs to scan for dedupe.

+ * `crawl_again`: An inode crawl was restarted because the extent was already locked by another running crawl.
  * `crawl_blacklisted`: An extent was not scanned because it belongs to a blacklisted file.
  * `crawl_create`: A new subvol crawler was created.
  * `crawl_done`: One pass over all subvols on the filesystem was completed.